0b01010100/HangManGame/README.md

-This is a hangman Game, which coded in C++
+This is a hangman Game, which is coded in C++.